dotnet/Kerberos.NET/README.md

 PM> Install-Package Kerberos.NET
 ```

-Note that the current Nuget package does not include the v3 build yet.
-This is to limit the impact to callers while it's in an Alpha state.
-There are also a handful of minor but breaking changes as it gets converted to .NET Standard 2.1 and removing the Framework build.

 ## On Updates to the Nuget Packages

 The nuget packages will generally be kept up to date with any changes to the core library.
-Check the package release notes for specific changes.
-However as noted above the library has undergone a substantial overhaul and is in an alpha state.

 # Using the Library